loomio/loomio-deploy/README.md

 # Updating old versions of Loomio

-Please upgrade through the following versions to ensure that migrations work
+Please upgrade through the following versions.
+You need to edit `.env` and change LOOMIO_CONTAINER_TAG to each version, then run the upgrade command mentioned further up this document.
+When the migrations have completed, apply the next tag and repeat.

 - v2.4.2
 - v2.8.8